MadihaTech/Sentiverse/README.md

-# Sentiverse - Emotional Forecasting AI
+# SentiVerse - Emotional Forecasting AI

-**Sentiverse** is an AI concept that forecasts how people might *feel tomorrow*, based on whats's happening today.
+**SentiVerse** is an AI concept that forecasts how people might *feel tomorrow*, based on whats's happening today.

 This project was built as part of the **FutureTech Challenge (2025)** and simulates emotional futures from real-world signals like news, headlines, or major events.